The History of Immaculate Conception—St. Joseph Parish

 Catholic education has long been associated with Immaculate Conception Parish.
 The Sisters of Charity of Leavenworth arrived here from Nashville, Tennessee in 1858, opening their first school on Kickapoo Street.
 Immaculata High School was founded on the third floor of the Cathedral Grade School in 1909.
 It moved to its location at Sixth and Shawnee Streets in 1924, and operated there until its closure in 2017.
 A new Sisters' Convent opened in 1955 across from the Old Cathedral (now Catholic Charities), and new school buildings opened on the parish site in 1957 and 1966 (now housing the University of St. Mary Wrestling Program).

 Holy Epiphany Parish

-In 1874, Bishop Louis Fink established Holy Epiphany Parish for African-American Catholics at Sixth and Pottawatomie Streets, between the Immaculate Conception and St. Joseph parish sites.
+In 1874, Bishop Louis Fink established Holy Epiphany Parish for African-American Catholics at Sixth and Pottawatomie Streets, between the Immaculate Conception and St. Joseph Parish sites.
 It was to be the first black Catholic parish established west of the Mississippi River.
 Through the years, priests from both Immaculate Conception and St. Joseph served the parish.
-The Oblate Sisters of Providence from Baltimore, Maryland, the first group of African-American sisters founded in the United States, worked in the parish, as well in the Holy Epiphany Grade School, and in two orphanages, Guardian Angels Home for Boys and Holy Epiphany Home for Girls.
+The Oblate Sisters of Providence from Baltimore, Maryland, the first group of African-American sisters founded in the United States, worked in the parish, as well at the Holy Epiphany Grade School, and at two orphanages, Guardian Angels Home for Boys and Holy Epiphany Home for Girls.
 The parish was closed in 1954, and the parishioners transferred to Immaculate Conception and St. Joseph Parishes.